Grateful Dead: Deadheads

 Fans and enthusiasts of the band are commonly referred to as Deadheads.
 While the origin of the term may be unclear, Dead Heads were made canon by the notice placed inside the Skull and Roses (1971) album by manager Jon McIntire:

 DEAD FREAKS UNITE: Who are you?
 Where are you?
 How are you?

 Send us your name and address and we'll keep you informed.

 Dead Heads, P.O.
 Box 1065, San Rafael, California 94901.

 As each show featured a new setlist and a great deal of improvisation, Deadheads would often follow the band from city to city, attending many shows on a given tour.
 Many Deadheads speak of being drawn to the culture due to the sense of community that the band's shows tended to foster.
 Though Deadheads came from a wide array of demographics, many attempted to reproduce the aesthetics and values of the 1960s counterculture and were often stigmatized in the media.
-Because of the stereotyping of Deadheads as hippies, the band's shows became a common target for officials in the DEA and arrests at shows became common.
+Because of the stereotyping of Deadheads as hippies, the band's shows became a common target for officials in the DEA and arrests at shows became common because of the use of acid at the concerts.

 As a group, the Deadheads were considered very mellow.
 "I'd rather work nine Grateful Dead concerts than one Oregon football game", Police Det.
 Rick Raynor said.
 "They don't get belligerent like they do at the games."
 Despite this reputation, in the mid-1990s, as the band's popularity grew, there were a series of minor scuffles occurring at shows that peaked with a large scale riot at the Deer Creek Music Center near Indianapolis in July 1995.
 This gate crashing incident caused the band to cancel the following night's show.
 Deadheads who appeared on the scene after the band's 1987 hit single "Touch of Grey", were often disparagingly referred to by older fans as "Touchheads".
 Beginning in the 1980s, a number of definable sects of Deadheads began to appear on the scene.
-These included the Wharf Rats, as well as the "spinners", named for whirling-style of dancing and their use of the band's music to facilitate mystical experiences.
+These included the Wharf Rats, as well as the "spinners", named for their whirling-style of dancing and their use of the band's music to facilitate mystical experiences.

 Deadheads, particularly those who collected tapes, were known for keeping close records of the band's setlists and for comparing various live versions of the band's songs, as reflected in publications such as the various editions of "Deadbase" and "The Deadhead's Taping Compendium".
 This practice continues into the 21st century on digital forums and websites such as the Internet Archive, which features live recordings of nearly every available Grateful Dead show and allows users to discuss and review the site's shows.

 The band has a number of influential and celebrity fans, including politicians, businesspeople, journalists, and other musicians.